intellisense/django-joyride/README.md

 Available settings:

 * ``JOYRIDE_JQUERY_URL``
-  * Set this to differnt version of jquery in your static folder, If you wish to use a different version of jQuery, or host it yourself
+  * Set this to different version of jquery in your static folder, If you wish to use a different version of jQuery, or host it yourself
     * e.g. ``JOYRIDE_JQUERY_URL = 'joyride/js/jquery.min.js'`` This will use the jQuery available at ``STATIC_URL/joyride/js/jquery.min.js``.
 A relative ``JOYRIDE_JQUERY_URL`` is relative to ``STATIC_URL``.
   * Set this to ``None`` if you have already included jQuery in your template so that ``joyride_media`` and ``joyride_js`` template tag should not include jQuery to avoid conflict.
     * e.g. ``JOYRIDE_JQUERY_URL = None``